teserakt-io/e4-doc/content/getting-started/go/3-setting-up-clients.md

 < unprotected message: Hello, I'm alice and this is a secret message for bob!
 ```

 It works!
-Now let's repeat our experiment with Eve, trying to intercept messages from Alice:
+Now let's repeat our experiment with `eve`, trying to intercept messages from `alice`:
 ```bash
 $ go run e4demo.go  -client eve -peer alice -password eve-super-secret-password connected to mqtt.teserakt.io:1883